Is Lack of Sleep Killing You?

 “I’ll sleep when I’m dead.”
 Sadly, that joking remark has become the motto of many overachievers in our society.
 The list of reasons why we pass up a good night’s sleep is extensive.
 It’s estimated that as many as 70 million Americans have trouble sleeping and the problem is progressively getting worse with the proliferation of gadgets and bad habits.

 When you miss out on sleep, your brain pays the price.
-A recent study conducted in Italy found that a sleep deprived brain can actually begin to eat itself.
+A study conducted in Italy found that a sleep deprived brain can actually begin to eat itself.
 Chronic lack of sleep leads to irreversible loss of brain cells and also increases the brain plaque believed to contribute to age-related memory loss and Alzheimer’s disease.

 Avoid Sleep Stealers